SpiderInk/frogteam/README.md

 ## How to Contribute

-We appreciate your interest in contributing to this project.
-However, we currently do not accept direct contributions such as pull requests.
-Instead, we encourage you to submit issues if you find any bugs, have feature requests, or need help.
+I appreciate your interest in contributing to this project.
+However, I currently do not accept direct contributions such as pull requests.
+Instead, I encourage you to submit issues if you find any bugs, have feature requests, or need help.

 ## Submitting Issues

 To submit an issue, please use the [GitHub Issues](https://github.com/yourusername/your-repo/issues) feature.
-Describe your issue in detail, and we will address it as soon as possible.
+Describe your issue in detail, and I will address it as soon as possible.

 Thank you for your understanding and support!